UNESCO Director-General's Report on the Safety of Journalists and the Danger of Impunity

 The following brochure summarizes the highlights of the 2018 UNESCO Director-General Report on the Safety of Journalists and the Danger of Impunity.
 The full Report will be submitted on 21 November during the Intergovernmental Council of the International Programme for the Development of Communication (IPDC).

-The following language is available:
+The following languages are available:

 Full 2018 Report